 By default, every single sports game aspiring to be realistic and featuring a large number of playable teams/athletes will suffer from this, since it reflects Real Life.
 Unless the player has an attachment to a team of lesser-than-God tier, or is Cherry Tapping, or the selection is made at random, inevitably only a select number of elites you can count on one hand will be played most of the times.
-For example, expect to see a lot of dudes choosing the Miami Heat or San Antonio Spurs anytime you pop open NBA 2K14.
+For example, NBA 2K14 players usually played as the San Antonio Spurs or Miami Heat, the previous year's NBA Finals participants.

 If you ever plan to play with a semi-decent player in Mario Strikers Charged, expect to see A LOT of Waluigi/Daisy/Boos action.
 Amazingly enough it's not for their actual skills (all of them have the worst shooting power, Waluigi and Daisy can barely pass at all and Boos can't defend), but rather for their innate ability to break the game, either because of their powers (Daisy, for instance, has a special item that allows her to knock the ball out of the opponent's goalie to score an easy goal) or thanks to a very floaty "lob" system that lets them perform a variety of glitchy shots.

 Which only carried over Ryu and Ken from the previous games.
 75% of all Street Fighter III players used Ken (Shinryuken super), 20% used Ryu, and 5% used someone else.
 It got a little better in Second Impact and Third Strike once players realized the new characters had a lot of potential.